JeromeErasmus/vs-code-adf-preview/README.md

 ### Verification
 After installation, verify the extension is working:
-1. Open a JSON file or create a new one
+1. Open an ADF file or create a new one
 2. Paste sample ADF content (see Usage section)
 3. Right-click → "Check and Preview as ADF"
 4. The ADF Preview should open showing rendered content